inamdarmihir/math-prof-ai/README.md

 - Streamlit for the web interface framework.
 - Qdrant for vector database capabilities.
 - JEE examination board for inspiring the benchmark problems.

+---

+This README provides a comprehensive overview of the Math Prof AI project, including its architecture, features, installation instructions, and guidelines for contributing.
+It is designed to be informative and engaging, helping users understand and navigate the project effectively.